cs4241-21a/final_project/README.md

 You can register for an account and the website will automaticlly log you in.
 Username must be at least 3 charachters long and password must be at leat 6 characters long

 Technologies
-- cookies
-- mongoDB
-- @hapi/joi (login validation)
-- mongoose
-- Javascript
+- cookies: Keep the user logged in after they refresh the page
+- mongoDB: Database to store information
-- EJS
+- @hapi/joi: login validation
+- mongoose: Provides schemas for working with the Database
+- Javascript: Code to run commands when users perform actions
+- EJS: Helped format HTML and reduce the overall amount of HTML that had to be written
+- Water: CSS Framework providing styling for our site
 - HTML
-- CSS

 What challenges you faced in completing the project.
 -Some JS bugs when rendering items on page which we did not have time to identify the cause of and fix